 You get the interview rejection letter.
-It can be devastating if it’s your dream job and the process went on for a while.
+It can destroy your motivation if it’s your dream job and the process went on for a while.

 There is a slim-to-none chance you can still receive a job offer, though.
 It might be low, but at least there is a chance.

 There are so many variables including employment law and organizational policy that play into this situation.
 There is a chance you could receive a job offer, but it is highly unlikely in most cases.

 Here are a few reasons you might get a job offer after an interview rejection letter.

 1. Candidate Rejects Offer